freedomofpress/securedrop-docs/docs/admin/deployment/sample_privacy_policy.rst

 Children under 13
 -----------------

-The Children’s Online Privacy Protection Act restricts our ability to collect personal information from children under 13.
+The Children's Online Privacy Protection Act restricts our ability to collect personal information from children under 13.
 This site is not directed to children 12 or younger.